Crozzers/RestoreWindowPos/README.md

 ## Installation

+You will need to install NSIS in order to compile the installer for the program.

 The following commands will allow you to download and install the program so that it runs when you log in.

 ```
 git clone https://github.com/Crozzers/RestoreWindowPos.git
 cd RestoreWindowPos
-pip install -r requirements.txt
+pip install -r requirements-dev.txt
-python src/main.py --install
+.\compile
 ```

-The install process will create a shortcut to the downloaded python script in the `shell:startup` folder.
+The install process will bundle the python script into an EXE and install it to your `AppData\Local\Programs` folder.
-This means if you move the downloaded repo at any point, you will need to re-run `python src/main.py --install`.
+It will also add itself as a startup task, which you can then disable in the "start-up" tab of Task Manager.

 ## Features